Who We Are and What We Do

 We are the Embellishers of An Tir.
 Amongst other things we do embroidery, needlework, painting, leather decoration, wood carving, burning and painting, bone carving and more.
 Any citizen of An Tir can join our Guild, and any member of the Guild can challenge the Guild Ranks.

 We have a lot of fun at what we do.
 Come join us, and join the party!

-If a regional guild head or guild officer wishes to hold a meeting at July Coronation, that would be Awesome!
+If a regional guild head or guild officer wishes to hold a meeting at a local event that would be Awesome!
 Contact Magistra Aelianora, the guild mistress, if so.

 The Guild Membership and Challenges Database is Finally Online!

 Go to the Officers and Members page to find out more and to look up your records!

 Anyone who plays in the SCA in An Tir is welcome to join the Guild.
 Guild membership entails filling out and submitting an application (available here) and Guild meetings are open to anyone; member or not.
 As the Guild sorts itself out, a membership fee could be instituted.
 Right now, membership is free.
 Members are able to receive the guild newsletter in the mail, or delivered online in pdf form to their email inbox.
 Members can also participate in guild challenges, and rise through the guild ranks to become a Master.